 As a member of the State Bar Pro Bono College, the College of the State Bar, the Joseph M. Pritchard Inn, the William S. Session Inns of Court, among others, Chief Justice Martinez has been recognized for her outstanding service to the legal profession and to the public.
 She is a Sustaining Life Fellow of the Texas Bar Foundation and the San Antonio Bar Foundation and has served on the Board of Directors of the National Association of Woman Judges, the Curriculum Committee for the Texas Center for the Judiciary, and the Mexican American Bar Association, to name just a few.
 She is a frequent author and speaker at continuing legal education programs hosted by the State Bar and affinity groups.

 Chief Justice Rebeca Martinez currently serves on the Dean’s Advisory Board of her alma mater, Boston University School of Law, the Purple Campaign, and the University of Texas’ LBJ School of Public Policy’s Women’s Campaign School.
-She has been elected for a second term on the Board of Directors of the State Bar of Texas Judicial Section, as well as the Pattern Jury Charge Committee (Business, Consumer, Insurance and Employment).
+She is serving a second term on the Board of Directors of the State Bar of Texas Judicial Section.
 She currently lives in San Antonio, Texas, with her husband David and family.

 - Jack Salmon